yurivish/yuri.is-2018/content/scribbles/venn-diagrams.md

   </defs>
 </svg>

-Sometimes you want to draw a venn diagram that is _area proportional_, where the overlap between two circles accurately represents the overlap between two sets.
+Sometimes you want to draw an _area proportional_ venn diagram, where the overlap between two circles accurately represents the overlap between two sets.

 <svg class='overlaps block'></svg>